 This worksheet includes a series of questions to help students explore this topic, including:

-- What happened in your life that caused you to stop hoping?
+- Has anything happened to you that caused you to lose hope?

 4 Resilience Building Games for Kids in Primary School